What is Hydro-JULES?

 Is it a model, a framework, or a platform?

 The Hydro-JULES framework allows components of the Earth system to be coupled together to model the water cycle.
 Sub-components can be contributed as modules so that other models will be able to link to them.
 Where appropriate, some modules are linked to JULES (the Joint UK Land Environment Simulator), which is the UK’s land-surface model used in weather forecasting and climate research.

 How do the components link together?

 The modular components of Hydro-JULES will be linked using carefully documented interfaces which describe the inputs, outputs and expected behaviour of each module.
-When used outside of the JULES system, Hydro-JULES modules will be exposed to the end-user via an application program interface (API), providing the ability to link modules together with high-level research computing tools such as Python.
+When used outside of the JULES system, Hydro-JULES modules will be exposed to the end-user via an interface providing the ability to link modules together with high-level research computing tools such as Python.

 How can I find out more?